 During his 127 hours stuck in the crevasse, Ralston must resort to his basest survival instincts.
 So what are the lessons learned from this true story?

 In the movie, Aron took off on his climb in a remote location without letting anyone know where he was headed.
 That was not using his head!
 He also took very little water and food with him with no plan for contingencies.
-On the other hand, he figured out that the only way out was to disengage from the bolder so with much bravery, he broke the bones then cut off his arm.
+On the other hand, he figured out that the only way out was to disengage from the boulder so, with much bravery, he broke the bones then cut off his arm.
 Ouch.

 2. Be prepared with proper gear.
-You tools and gear should be suitable for the situation and in good working order.
-That means that if you suspect a power outage, have waterproof matches, a sharp axe (to cut wood), high beam flashlights, and lots of fresh batteries on hand.
+Your tools and gear should be suitable for the situation and in good working order.
+That means that if you suspect a power outage, have waterproof matches, a sharp ax (to cut wood), high beam flashlights, and lots of fresh batteries on hand.
 Dull knives, firearms with no ammo, and out of date batteries will not do you a bit of good in an emergency.

 3. Knowledge is power.
 Educate yourself and keep learning.
 Study the local topography – you just might need to make a quick getaway and knowledge of the local geographical terrain will be crucial.
 Learn first aid and get to know your neighbors.
 The more you know, the less you will panic.

 4. Prepare for the unexpected with plenty of food and water.
-This applies to a one day hike, a two week camping trip, or an emergency stash that will provide sustenance on for six months or longer if the SHTF.
+This applies to a one day hike, a two-week camping trip, or an emergency stash that will provide sustenance on for six months or longer if the SHTF.

 5. Stay fit of body.
 Stamina and physical endurance require a healthy body.
 Eat nutritious foods and try to eat real, not processed products.
 Get some daily exercise and strive for a reasonable weight – not overweight but also not too thin.